Part One – Hidden Bias: The Silent Thief

 How much overall agreement is there concerning decisions on your team?

 Are contrasting views given time to challenge and how open is the team to diverse opinions?

 How much time pressure does your team face when asked to make decisions?
 How frequently do you make a less than optimal decision based on ticking off the box under pressure instead of finding the best solution?

 Our experience illustrates 3 immediate steps to deal with bias:

 - Create Awareness: have an honest and open discussion with your team on the Bias QBQ Quiz.

 - Surface Learning: Where does bias show up and what does it look like in your decision making process?
 Be specific.
 Chart out examples that include who, what and where.
-Call out the bias behavior and not the individual.
+Call out the bias behaviour and not the individual.
 We all have bias, work towards understanding instead of being right.

 - Apply to Business Context: Choose one of the areas of your decision making that you’ve identified as being blinded by bias.
 Put in self governance to be more aware of bias and refine your process over time.